Highway 11

 children in seven years after Bob and I eloped in Atlanta with a soap opera playing loudly

 in the Judge’s chambers.
-We lived in Newport Beach, California for 20 years and raised our children in the Jewish faith before moving our young family across the country three times.
+We lived in Newport Beach, California for twenty years and reared our children in the Jewish faith before moving our young family across the country three times.
 Each move had its challenges.
 As the children got older, I started acting

 I